 Chengdu Food Tours

 After living in Chengdu for a while I realized that I didn’t know a lot about the food culture.
-I was always eating the same dishes, the dishes I felt comfortable with ordering.
+I was always eating the same dishes, the dishes I felt comfortable ordering.
 Time to get out of my comfort zone!
-I looked around a bit and finally Chengdu Food Tours drew my attention.
-Obviously, like the name says so, Chengdu Food Tours organizes food tours.
-It’s as well an online platform for courageous foodies and cultural interaction.
-CFT is about interacting, learning (for sure also teaching), and exploring.
+I looked around a bit and finally, Chengdu Food Tours drew my attention.
+As the name suggests., Chengdu Food Tours organizes food tours.
+It’s also an online platform for courageous foodies and cultural interaction.
+CFT is about interacting, learning (and of course, teaching), and exploring.
 The platform includes different kinds of food tours, workshops, ‘the Sichuan food blog’, and more.
-Jordan, the author, sees food as the cultural vehicle when diving into a culture.
+Jordan, the author, sees food as the cultural vehicle for immersing oneself in a culture.

 Jordan, founder of CFT

-When I interviewed Jordan I was obviously not only curious about his business in China but also about his personal experience as a foreigner moving to China.
+When I interviewed Jordan, I was obviously not only curious about his business in China but also about his personal experience as a foreigner moving to China.
 Just like many other foreigners that are established in China, Jordan sets his first steps into China as a student.
-His passion for the Chinese culture, his curiosity, and his international relations led him to the idea/opportunity of Chengdu Food Tours.
-Food became a big focus, not only because he is fascinated by the flavors and diversity but also as a tool to indulge in a particular culture.
+His passion for Chinese culture, his curiosity, and his international relations led him to the idea/opportunity of Chengdu Food Tours.
+Food became a big focus, not only because he was fascinated by the flavors and diversity but also as a means to immerse himself in a particular culture.
 Getting to know the food is getting to know the culture.
 He uses Chengdu Food Tours to share his experience with other travelers.

 Chinese Food Culture & Typical Sichuan dishes